4339

 woman on scale

-We’ve all been there before….you’re eating right, working out, decreasing alcohol, and increasing water intake.
-You roll out of bed, go to the bathroom, strip naked, and hop on the scale — only to be told that you haven’t lost a single ounce, or even worse, gained weight.
+We’ve all been there before… you’re eating well, exercising, decreasing alcohol, and increasing water intake.
+You roll out of bed, go to the bathroom, strip naked, and step on the scale — only to discover that you haven’t lost a single ounce, and, in fact, have gained weight.

-The scale is rude.
-But that doesn’t mean that you should ignore it altogether.
-It just means that you need to reframe the relationship you have with it and remove the power it holds over you.
+The scale can be rude, but that doesn’t mean that you should ignore it altogether.
+It just means that you need to reframe your relationship with it and remove the power it holds over you.

 So, how does one do that exactly?